 Human infections are caused by pathogen spillover from rodent hosts, with limited subsequent human-to-human transmission (Lo Iacono et al. 2015).
 The primary host, Mastomys natalensis is a native, commensal rodent species and occurs throughout sub-Saharan Africa.
-Studies conducted on captive M. natalensis colonies found that acute infection does not result in significant clinical pathology with individuals susceptible to low infectious doses, consistent with what might be obtained from a superficial wound caused by direct contact from an infected conspecific or indirect contact through contaminated environmental exposure (Safronetz et al. 2022).
+Studies conducted on captive M. natalensis colonies found that acute LASV infection does not result in significant clinical pathology or altered behaviour.
+LASV was transmitted to susceptible individuals at low infectious doses, consistent with what might be obtained from a superficial wound caused by direct contact from an infected conspecific or indirect contact through contaminated environmental exposure (Safronetz et al. 2022).
 Viral RNA is detectable 3 days post infection, peaking within 1 to 2 weeks and resolving within 40 days.
-RNA persistance is observed in testes beyond this 40 day period suggesting that prolonged sexually mediated transmission may exist.
+RNA persistance is observed in M. natalensis testes beyond this 40 day period suggesting that prolonged sexually mediated transmission may exist.
+Similar findings have been seen in humans following acute infection (reference).
 The dynamics of antibody responses in infected rodents are not currently known.
 Based on a similar arenavirus (Morogoro virus), seroconversion is expected to occur 7 days post infection, with detectable antibodies remaining beyond the point where circulating RNA has declined (Borremans et al. 2015).
-A recent study conducted in Bo district, Sierra Leone reported a prevalence of antibodies among rodents against LASV of 2.8% and a prevalence of LASV acute infection (using PCR) of 0.3% highlighting the challenges of detecting acute infection in these populations (Bangura et al. 2021).
+A recent study conducted in Bo district, Sierra Leone, reported a 2.8% prevalence of LASV antibodies and a prevalence of LASV acute infection (using PCR) of 0.3% highlighting the challenges of detecting acute infection in these populations (Bangura et al. 2021).

-While M. natalensis is considered the primary reservoir, 11 further rodent species have been identified to be acutely or previously infected with LASV in endemic regions (Simons et al. 2022).
+While M. natalensis is considered the primary reservoir for LASV, 11 further rodent species have been identified to be acutely or previously infected with LASV in endemic regions (Simons et al. 2022).
 The contribution of these additional species to pathogen spillover into human populations, and viral transmission or maintenance among rodent communities is unknown.
 Direct and indirect contact between rodents in species rich environments may produce incidental infections of non-reservoir species which are subsequently detected through surveillance activities, despite having little impact on viral transmission (Gilbert et al. 2013).
 Alternatively, these species may facilitate transfer of this pathogen across the landscape, linking geographically isolated M. natalensis populations and causing reintroduction of virus into populations of the reservoir species (Cardenas et al. 2022; Caron et al. 2015).
-It is therefore important to characterise rodent networks within endemic settings, expanding investigations of pathogen prevalence and transmission to the entire rodent community rather than focussing on a single species’ population (Albery et al. 2021).
+It is therefore important to characterise rodent interactions within endemic settings, expanding investigations of pathogen prevalence and transmission to the entire rodent community rather than focussing on a single species’ population (Albery et al. 2021).
+The potential interactions between rodent species in Lassa fever endemic regions has not been systematically reported.
+In this study, we characterise these potential interactions as a network, which we refer to as rodent contact networks.
+The nodes of a network represent rodents and the potential interactions are represented as connections (or edges) between rodents.
+Previous studies provide summary descriptions of wider rodent populations including measures of species richness and diversity which are limited to providing evidence of potential contacts at a habitat level (Fichet‐Calvet et al. 2010; Happi et al. 2022; Bangura et al. 2021).